ivantomic77/Spring-Boot-With-S3/README.md

 Before running the Spring Boot application and testing it with Postman, please make sure to update variables in the *application.properties* file.

-Run this commmand to start the app:
+Run this command to start the app:
 ```
 ./gradlew bootRun
 ```